Italian

-These guns had good ballistic properties for their caliber, but the mountings were too advanced for their time and were plagued with many technical faults.
-Used on quadaxial mountings of which the four axes were training, elevation, roll correction and pitch correction and required 11 gyros to operate in a very complex arrangement.
+Developed by Ansaldo, these two models were similar in design.
+The guns had good ballistic properties for their caliber, but their stabilized mountings were too advanced for their time and experienced many technical faults.
+The mountings were stabilized in four axes; training, elevation, roll correction and pitch correction.
+Eleven gyros were used in a very complex arrangement to maintain stabilization.
 RPC was fitted but removed from the Duilo class in 1942, apparently because of water damage.
-The Littorio class had their mountings much higher and retained RPC.
+The Littorio class had their mountings located much higher and retained RPC.
+However, even these ships suffered from frequent electrical and mechanical breakdowns.

-Consisted of autofretted monobloc barrel with a screwed-on breech ring holding the horizontal sliding breech block and seatings for the run-out and recoil cylinders.
+Constructed of autofretted monobloc barrel with a screwed-on breech ring holding the horizontal sliding breech block and seatings for the run-out and recoil cylinders.
+The gun barrel was attached to the receiver by a bayonet joint.
+The original design was 48 calibers in length, but the production guns were 50 calibers long.

 Gun Characteristics